florent-haffner/florent-haffner/README.md

 Hello ✌️ My name is Florent HAFFNER.

 I am a PhD student in Digital Signal and Image Processing.
-I'm working at [IFP Energies nouvelles](https://www.ifpenergiesnouvelles.com/) while studying at [CentraleSupelec | Université de Paris-Saclay](https://www.universite-paris-saclay.fr/en) 🤓
+I'm working at [IFP Energies nouvelles](https://www.ifpenergiesnouvelles.com/) 🤓

-I use GitHub mainly as a home to link and manage my information system.
-Most of my repositories are private, so there's no glitter, but I can assure you they are minimalist.
-Also, since I tasted Serverless AWS+DevOps culture from 2020 to 2022, I keep things as simple and efficient as possible.
+I use GitHub mainly as a home for linking and managing my information system, so most of my repositories are private.

-Maybe I'll host other projects here again if there's a need to make them public (probably because of a research paper).
+However, I will publicly host my paper-related research projects.

 <!--